 - Specialty Clinics

-- Also, we have a dedicated brachial plexus clinic which is held ½ day per month.
+- Also, we have a dedicated brachial plexus clinic which is held 1 day per month with 2 full OR days per month.
 This will be run in the same fashion as the congenital hand clinic in terms of fellow responsibility.

 - Monthly Reconstructive Center for Lost Limbs Clinic: Fellows evaluate and treat upper extremity amputees ranging from partial hand amputation to shoulder-level amputees.
 Appropriate prosthetic fit and training as well as cutting edge surgery are discussed and performed.